 to $5,000,000 for certain California drug offenses that involve alleged sales in mass quantities.3

-As you can see, posting bail can put a serious strain on your finances.
+As you can see, posting such amounts can put a serious strain on your finances.
 This is why it is important to request a bail hearing to ease some of this burden.

-A California bail hearing presents you with an opportunity to ask the court to either
+In the California superior court, a bail hearing presents you with an opportunity to ask the court either to

 - reduce your bail, or

-- eliminate bail altogether by releasing you O.R.
+- eliminate bail altogether by releasing you on your own recognizance.

 Reducing your bail

-California bail hearing laws provide the judge with a great deal of discretion when it comes to setting, modifying, or eliminating your bail.4
+California law provides the judge with a great deal of discretion when it comes to setting, modifying, or eliminating your bail.4

 - the seriousness of the alleged offense (including any injuries to the alleged victim, any threats to the alleged victim, whether any weapons were allegedly used, and whether any drugs were allegedly involved),